sqlgreen/SSIS-Expression-Editor/Main/Readme.txt

 *** Projects ***

 There are currently four solution files, one each for version of SQL Server.
-Please note that 2005 an 2008 are no longer being actively developed.
+Please note that 2005 an 2008 releases are no longer being actively developed or tested.

 SQL Server 2005 versions of the project files all contain the compilation symbol YUKON.
 SQL Server 2008 versions of the project files all contain the compilation symbol KATMAI.